SerenaDonadi/HIGH5_analyses/README.md

 I received the data from Joacim: all location, only Jämtland and Jämtland filetred according to the criteria listed in the document “filtering”.
 Keep a variable saying if the whole width has been sampled and use it as predictor.
 Uso all years, also the old ones.
 If data are not enough, we can possibly add also Dalarna data.

 # Filtering of SERS data
+# by Joacim (when extracting the data)

-* Only retained Quantitative electrofishing (at least two pass fising)
+- Only retained Quantitative electrofishing (at least two pass fising)
-* Removed fishing with a site length < 18 m
+- Removed fishing with a site length < 18 m
-* Removed fishing sites with fished area < 50 m^2
+- Removed fishing sites with fished area < 50 m^2
+# by Serena (included in the scripts)
+- months: July to October
+- I iclude all years for now

 # questions